 The Great Confession

-A few days after her triumphant return from what she was now calling 'The Epic Leak Adventure,' she embarked on massive spring cleaning—putting her apartment back together after weeks of what she preferred to think of as 'strategic dismantling' rather than 'paranoid destruction of her own living space.'
+A few days after her triumphant return from what she was now calling "The Epic Leak Adventure," she embarked on massive spring cleaning, putting her apartment back together after weeks of what she preferred to think of as "strategic dismantling" rather than "paranoid destruction of her own living space."

-She wasn't crazy.
-She was a resistance fighter!
-All those years in laboratories, unknowingly building weapons for corrupt scientists—she had been an unwitting double agent, and now it was time to come in from the cold.
+The moment of recognition arrived with the kind of terrible elegance that only the human mind, under sufficient stress, can manufacture.
+All those years in laboratories, unknowingly building weapons for corrupt scientists: she had been an unwitting double agent.
+Now it was time to come in from the cold.

 Time to confess everything and claim her rightful place in the annals of heroic whistleblowers.